-^{} Value as a percent of net assets
+\ Value as a percent of net assets

-(1) Investment made in November of 2004.

-(2) Investment made in December of 2004.

-(3) Investment made in February of 2005.

-(4) Investment made in March of 2005.

-(5) Investment made in April of 2005.

-(6) Investment made in May of 2005.

-(7) Investment made in June of 2005.

-(8) Tax cost at June 30, 2005 equals book cost.
-Gross unrealized appreciation, gross unrealized depreciation, and net appreciation totaled \$1,080,931, \$37,539 and \$1,043,392, respectively.

-(9) All investments are restricted at June 30, 2005 and were valued at fair value as determined in good faith by the board of directors.
+- (1) All debt investments are income producing.
+Preferred stock and all warrants are non-income producing. - (2) Tax cost at September 30, 2005 equals book cost.
+Gross unrealized appreciation, gross unrealized depreciation, and net appreciation totaled \$1,813,695, \$93,213 and \$1,720,482, respectively. - (3) All investments are restricted at September 30, 2005 and were valued at fair value as determined in good faith by the Board of Directors.
 No unrestricted securities of the same issuer are outstanding.

-(10) No funds drawn against commitment as of June 30, 2005.

-(11) All debt investments are income producing.
-Preferred stock and all warrants are non-income producing.
+The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies. - (4) Investment funded in the principal amount of \$5,000,000 in October of 2005. - (5) The loan was repaid and all warrants issued in connection with the loan were cancelled in October 2005 (see Note 10).

-HERCULES TECHNOLOGY GROWTH CAPITAL, INC. CONSOLIDATED SCHEDULES OF INVESTMENTS DECEMBER 31, 2004
+CONSOLIDATED SCHEDULE OF INVESTMENTS DECEMBER 31, 2004